Blue Ridge Mountain Hiking at Wintergreen

 Wintergreen lies in a section of the Blue Ridge called “Old Appalachia” where rock formations were created by tectonic events and metamorphism approximately 1.1 billion years ago.
 In a continental collision 250 million years ago, the Alleghenain Orogeny, the current mountain range arose.
 This was accomplished much like pushing the ends of a rug together, producing raised folds in the center.
 Plant and animal life followed and found their respective niches in this complex system of ridgelines, valleys and rock faces.

 Wintergreen’s forest represents what biologists call a temporate hardwood forest bio-community.
 It represents a portion of one of the most unique and diverse plant communities on the planet.

 Within Wintergreen’s forest exist many natural gardens or microhabitats where plant species have adapted themselves to slope direction, altitude and moisture regimes.
 Many different species of wildlife find shelter in these microhabitats following the designs of plant communities.

 The outdoors at Wintergreen is an experience never to be forgotten.
 Perhaps most exciting is the knowledge that the span of man’s life is but an instant compared to the accomplishments of nature.
 If the natural wonders we see here could speak, they would hold all mankind captive with their story.

-The trail system maintained by The Wintergreen Nature Foundation is an introduction to that story.
-Please stop by The Nature Foundation at the Trillium House and learn more about the natural wonders where we live.
+The trail system maintained by The Nature Foundation is an introduction to that story.
+Please stop by the Nature Center at the Trillium House and learn more about the natural wonders where we live.